 But what causes the fear of becoming old in the first place and how can you cope with getting older?
 Read on to know the reasons why you are afraid of aging, so you can understand yourself better and finally accept the various stages of life.

 RELATED ARTICLE: 6 Reasons Why Some People Don’t Love Their Birthday

 Why People Are Afraid of Aging

 There are many causes of gerascophobia and why people dread their birthdays as they grow older.
 Below are some of the reasons why people are afraid of aging and feel depressed every time they turn a year older.

 - Feeling like you are running of time

-Unfortunately, this doesn’t always happen at the expected pace.
-Hence, one of the main reasons why people are afraid of aging is because they have time-bound goals – set either by them, their parents, or society – they are yet to achieve and the deadline is near.
+But unfortunately, this doesn’t always happen at the expected pace.
+Hence, one of the main reasons why people are afraid of aging is that they have time-bound goals – set either by them, their parents, or society – they are yet to achieve and the deadline is near.